Skip to Content

 Depression and disability benefits may be looked at with a certain level of suspicion by the SSA.
 If you are attempting to secure Social Security disability benefits for depression, Carmichael Law Group can help you get the benefits you need and deserve.
 We can help you prove that you meet the requirements set by the SSA and that your depression makes it impossible for you to work.
 The attorneys at Carmichael Law Group are highly skilled, experienced, and knowledgeable in every aspect of Social Security disability because this is not only what we do—this is all we do.
 We help clients all across the nation.

-At Carmichael Law Group we will skillfully tell your story—a story that show the impact your condition has had on your life and on your ability to work.
+At Carmichael Law Group we will skillfully tell your story—a story that shows the impact your condition has had on your life and on your ability to work.
 It is imperative that you have a highly experienced attorney who knows exactly how to tell your story in the best way possible, while also ensuring you will pass the SSDI five-step review process which includes:

 • Do you make too much money?